 If you have questions about a specific feature, contact email@example.com.

-As of 3.5 NXRM3 has support for Yum proxy repositories.
-Support for hosted and group repositories are at the top of our priority list.
+3.5 NXRM3 has support for Yum proxy and 3.8 has added support for Yum hosted repositories.
+Support for group repositories is at the top of our priority list.
 If there's anything you'd like to see specific to a revamped YUM hosted solution, feel free to let us know by commenting on the JIRA ticket requesting support.

 We aim to provide support for every format available.
 However, we also have to prioritize according to the needs of our customers.
 If you want to see OBR supported, check out the Nexus Repository Manager JIRA project and add a comment with your support.